pelaxa/MMM-ImmichSlideShow/README.md

 		</tr>
     	<tr>
 			<td><code>backdropFilter</code></td>
 			<td>The filter to apply to the background when the image does not cover the entire screen.
-Useful when <code>showBlurredImageForBlackBars</code> is set to true<br>
+Only applies to when <code>showBlurredImageForBlackBars</code> is set to true<br>
         This can be set to any valid <a target="backdrop_filter" href="https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter">CSS backdrop-filter</a> value (e.g. 'blur(10px)')<br>
 				<br><b>Example:</b> <code>'blur(10px)'</code>
 				<br><b>Default value:</b> <code>'blur(15px)</code>